RuPaul's Drag Race All Stars

-The format of the seasons varies.
-For the first season, the queens had to compete in teams of two, pairing up with another fellow All Star.
-From the second through the sixth season, the queens decided on eliminations instead of the judges.
-In the seventh season, queens were not eliminated and instead competed to win Legendary Legend Stars, which were awarded to the winners of each challenge.

 Format

-For the most part, the format of the All Star Drag Race resembles that of the main series - with each episode consisting of a mini-challenge (the winner of which earns an advantage in the maxi challenge), the maxi challenge (which determines who is eligible for elimination), and a lip-sync (which determines who is eliminated).
-However, each cast is composed of former contestants from the main series and the format for the competition is altered.
-For example, in seasons 2-6 the power over eliminations rested with the contestants themselves, who decided between the worst-performing contestants as deemed by the judges.
+For the most part, the format of the All Star Drag Race resembles that of the main series - with each episode consisting of a maxi challenge (which determines who is eligible for elimination), and a lip-sync (which determines who is eliminated).
+However, each cast is composed of former contestants and the format for the competition is altered, with most seasons featuring a format in which the Queens themselves have a say in the judging and elimination process.

 Format Variation

-The main difference in format to the main series are as follow:
+The main differences in format to the main series are as follows: